There are many hazardous work environments that people encounter each day, knowing how to properly protect your eyes will help to prevent an injury.

 -Harmful radiation

 Understanding all the eye safety dangers at your job can help you to prevent an injury.
-Also, trying to eliminate all or as many hazards as you can before starting work will help as well.
-You also need to use the proper eye protection.
-This may range from non-prescription and prescription safety glasses, goggles, face shields, welding helmets, and full-face respirators.
+Trying to eliminate all or as many hazards as you can before starting work will help as well.
+You also need to use proper eye protection.
+This may range from non-prescription or prescription safety glasses to goggles, face shields, welding helmets, or full-face respirators.
 If you work in an area where there are particles and flying objects you must wear safety glasses with side protection.
-Working near hazardous radiation such as welding, lasers, or fiber optics would require you to wear special-purpose safety glasses, goggles, face shields or helmets that are designed for the specific task that you are doing.
+Working near hazardous radiation that is often involved with welding, lasers, or fiber optics would require you to wear special-purpose safety glasses, goggles, face shields or helmets that are designed for the specific task that you are doing.
 You must wear goggles if you are working with any kind of chemical.